 IMPORTANT: Concussion training is mandatory for all coaches and assistants as dictated by state law.
 A reputable course must be taken at least once every three years and a certificate of completion recorded with RYBA.

 Additional traveling player fees are charged only if your player makes a traveling only team.
-Payment is due no later than April 15.
-The fees for 2019 are as follows
+Families are invoiced electronically after practice begins and are due immediately upon receipt.
+The fees for 2020 are as follows:

 The fee includes two jerseys and a hat.
 Each player will be responsible to purchase a pair of white pants with black pinstripe on the side, black belt, socks, and black helmet.
 Addition apparel is optional.